nathanemyers-dev/ai-computational-memory/index.md

 Establishes the navigation spine for the white-paper corpus, standardizes cross-links across all major artifacts, positions diagram placeholders, verifies the external-facing GitHub Pages structure, and harmonizes the conceptual modules for future diagram integration.

 **Version 1.6 — Terminology Harmonization, Narrative Alignment, Corpus Coherence** Completes the harmonization and coherence pass across the white-paper corpus.
 Unifies terminology, aligns narrative flow, finalizes cross-section transitions, stabilizes upstream and downstream references, and introduces the corpus index as the structural control surface for the category.

+**Version 1.7 — Diagram Layer, Visual Integration, Index Updates** Introduces the full diagram layer, finalizes diagram placement, updates the white-paper index, stabilizes cross-links, and completes the visual architecture for the category.
 _____________
 **Attribution**